dclelland/LIFXClient/README.md

 # LIFXClient

 Swift client for the LIFX UDP protocol, based on PromiseKit and Apple's Network framework.
+Supports iOS and macOS.

 Currently in use on my macOS 3LED menu bar app: https://github.com/dclelland/3LED